the-turing-way/the-turing-way/book/website/foreword/background.md

 Furthermore, technical skill alone is not sufficient for making research reproducible and open for all.

 _The Turing Way_ provides resources to build an understanding of good practices and improve research habits through modular chapters in a self-contained handbook.
-Rather than reinventing the wheel by rewriting or redefining data science best practices, approaches or methods, we encourage using _The Turing Way_ to introduce concepts in accessible language, highlight curated resources, and set readers up for a deep dive into topics of their choice.
+Rather than reinventing the wheel by rewriting or redefining data science best practices, approaches and methods, we encourage you to introduce concepts in accessible language in a _Turing Way_ chapter -- you can highlight curated resources and set readers up for a deep dive into topics of their choice.

 Lessons learned through _The Turing Way_ series of guides will help design projects with reproducible, collaborative, and ethical research frameworks.
-It will also ensure that PhD students, postdocs, PIs, and funding teams know which parts of the "responsibility of reproducibility" they can affect, and what they should do to nudge research and data science to be more efficient, effective, and understandable.
+It will also ensure that PhD students, postdocs, PIs, and funding teams know which parts of the "responsibility of reproducibility" they can affect, and what they should do to 'nudge' research and data science to be more efficient, effective, and understandable.

 ```{figure} ../figures/evolution-openscience.*
 ---